 Ameet Morjaria (Northwestern), Lauren Falcao Bergquist (University of Michigan), and Jie Bai (Harvard) also investigate barriers that small-scale producers face in accessing global markets in a pilot study titled “Quality Upgrading and Pass-Through in Uganda’s Coffee Sector.”
-Through a partnership with the largest coffee exporter in Uganda, Kyagalanyi Coffee Ltd., the research team measures whether a quality-based price premium offered by the exporter spurs traders to pass on part of the benefit to the producers they buy from, to incentivize farmers to supply higher-quality coffee.
+The research team measures whether a quality-based price premium offered by the exporter spurs traders to pass on part of the benefit to the producers they buy from, to incentivize farmers to supply higher-quality coffee.
 They also measure whether this “pass-through” changes based on the number of traders in the market who receive the quality-based price premium, given competition could change traders’ behavior.

 Exploring other output market barriers to more profitable smallholder farming: